 - Ask friends and family for their input.

-Speaking to a niche, a group of people who feel passionately about a specific interest, through your designs will give you an edge in terms of garnering interest.
+Speaking to a niche market, a group of people who feel passionately about a specific interest, through your designs will give you an edge in terms of garnering interest.
 After all, accessories like phone cases for many people are simply a way to show off to the world who they are.

-Once you’ve got some designs you feel good about, it’s time to bring them to life.
+Once you’ve got designs you feel good about, it’s time to bring them to life.
 Unless you’re willing to invest thousands in your own printing equipment, you have three main options when it comes to getting your phone cases made.

-Find a manufacturer to work with
+1. Find a manufacturer

 Finding a manufacturer to work with is the route you’ll likely want to go in order to maximize your profits.
 Alibaba offers a directory of manufacturers in China who make a variety of high-quality phone case types, from slim to folio to battery.

 You can also choose to partner with a local manufacturer to appeal to consumers who are interested in supporting businesses in their own country.
 Either way, be sure to order a sample first before you go in on a bulk order.